 Inventories are stated at the lower of cost and net realizable value.
 Cost is determined using the "weighted average-cost" method.
-The Company writes down obsolete or slow moving inventory to its market value, on a quarterly basis.
+The Company writes down obsolete or slow moving inventory to its net realizable value.

 I. Assets held for employees' severance benefits